wp-plugins/slicknav-mobile-menu/readme.txt

  - Fix Menu to Head, using position fixed to body tag

- - Option for branding menu logo opposite menu label - smaller works better such as 40px in height and up to 140px in width.
+ - Option for branding logo opposite menu label - smaller works better such as 40px in height and up to 140px in width

+ - Option to add in a search field at the bottom of the menu

  Demo - http://wpbeaches.com